Educational Guide

 Hip vs Gable Roof: Complete Comparison Guide

-Choosing between a hip and gable roof affects your home's durability, cost, and appearance for decades.
-This comprehensive guide compares both styles to help you make an informed decision based on your climate, budget, and architectural preferences.
+Choosing between a hip and gable roof affects your home's durability, cost, insurance premiums, and appearance for decades.
+This data-backed guide compares both styles—wind performance, cost, attic space, and more—so you can make the right call for your climate and budget.

 Hip Roofs: Superior Wind Resistance & Durability